ChristianDaza/Software_Development_group/README.md

 - Yasemin Bridges: [yaseminbridges](https://github.com/yaseminbridges)

 ## Development status
-Please note that SNP Browser is no longer under active development and is now in "maintenance-only" mode.
+Please note that SNP Browser is no longer under the  development phase and is now  maintenance-only.

 ## How to cite our software